ntclark/PostScript/Readme.md

 # WHY ?

 Yes, there is already an open source solution for this, please know that I am intimately aware of GhostScript.
 In fact, I know more than
-I want to know about that software and spent way to much time trying to gain that knowledge.
+I want to know about that software and spent way too much time trying to gain that knowledge.

 In some ways, it was working with GhostScript that engendered my desire to re-visit my PostScript passion.
 This time, however, it is to create a replacement for GhostScript while at the same time forming the foundation upon which I might realize my much more important lifetime passion[^1].